Audit-grade. Offline by design.

 Can I run this air-gapped?

 Yes.
-The desktop app validates your license online at first launch, then enters a 7-day offline grace period.
-While in grace mode, stamping and reading both work without a network connection.
+The desktop app validates your licence online at first launch, then enters a 7-day offline grace period.
+While in grace mode, sorting and filing both work without a network connection.
 Re-validate online once a week to keep grace rolling.
-Implementation: apps/tray/app.py — validate_license(), grace_days = 7.
+Implementation: apps/tray/app.py.
+Validate_license(), grace_days = 7.

 What happens to my data if ChunkLand shuts down?

 Nothing happens to your data.
-Your stamped PDFs and your already-sorted folders sit on your disk forever — they're regular files we never touched.
-Your license key sits in a local config file and your ~/Matrix folders keep working.
-Worst case, the desktop app stops being able to call the validation server; a future release would unlock that with an offline-permanent license.
+Your sorted PDFs and your already-filed folders sit on your disk forever.
+They're regular files we never touched.
+Your licence key sits in a local config file and your ~/Matrix folders keep working.
+Worst case, the desktop app stops being able to call the validation server; a future release would unlock that with an offline-permanent licence.
 There is no vendor lock-in because there is no vendor data path to lock you into.

 Do you have SOC 2 or ISO 27001?

 Not yet.
-We're a sole trader; enterprise-grade audits cost $50k+ and we'd rather pass that cost on transparently than bake it into prices for customers who don't need it.
-If your procurement process requires SOC 2 or ISO 27001 to deploy, email us — we're open to procurement-funded certification for contracts at or above $25,000 ARR.
+We're a sole trader; large-scale third-party audits cost $50k+ and we'd rather pass that cost on transparently than bake it into prices for customers who don't need it.
+The Matrix is a Personal-tier product.
+If you need a SOC 2 / ISO 27001 audit before you can install personal software at work, your IT policy is the more relevant gate, not ours.

 What's your data-breach notification policy?